gridironzone/gridiron-core/contracts/tokenomics/staking/README.md

 #### `Enter`

-Deposits ASTRO in the xASTRO staking contract.
+Deposits GRID in the xGRID staking contract.

-Execute this message by calling the ASTRO token contract and use a message like this:
+Execute this message by calling the GRID token contract and use a message like this:
 ```json
 {
   "send": {